2025 Trump–Ramaphosa Oval Office meeting

 Meeting between the presidents of South Africa and the U.S.

 On May 21, 2025, Donald Trump, the president of the United States and Cyril Ramaphosa, the president of South Africa, held a contentious bilateral meeting broadcast live in the Oval Office at the White House in Washington, D.C.

-Among the topics addressed were the controversial issues of land reform and farm attacks in South Africa, the latter of which Trump claimed disproportionately affected white farmers.
-Trump also confronted Ramaphosa with claims of "white genocide" against Afrikaners in South Africa, which Ramaphosa, together with other members of the South African delegation, strongly denied.
+Among the topics addressed were the controversial issues of land reform and farm attacks in South Africa, the latter of which Trump claimed were mainly racially motivated and disproportionately affected white farmers.
+Trump also confronted Ramaphosa with claims of "white genocide" against Afrikaners and English-speaking South Africans, which Ramaphosa, together with other members of the South African delegation, strongly denied.

 Background

 The meeting took place against the backdrop of deteriorating diplomatic relations between South Africa and the United States.
 After Trump took office in 2025, he signed an executive order suspending foreign aid to South Africa and launched a white South African refugee program, following a controversial land law signed by Ramaphosa permitting the government to seize farmland from ethnic minorities – namely white Afrikaners, who own most of the country's farmland.
 The Trump administration repeatedly accused the South African government of being involved in a "white genocide" targeting, a narrative that has been rejected by South African government and court officials.
 In March, Secretary of State Marco Rubio declared South Africa's ambassador to the United States, Ebrahim Rasool, a persona non grata after Rasool accused the Trump administration of promoting white supremacy.
 Trump also imposed a 31% tariff rate on South African goods, as part of a series of wider international tariffs.

 Ramaphosa intended to use the meeting to reset bilateral relations and negotiate a comprehensive trade deal to better address South Africa's economic and diplomatic challenges.
 Arriving at the meeting, he brought a diverse group of figures, including prominent business leaders and sports figures, to strengthen his case while simultaneously providing himself a shield against a potential confrontation similar to what President Volodymyr Zelenskyy of Ukraine had encountered two months before in the Oval Office.